Poojanpatel12/VitalsAI/README.md

 ⭐ **If this project was useful, please consider starring the repository!**

-*Built with ❤️ by Poojan Patel · Final Year Project · SAL Institute of Technology · GTU 2026*
+*Built with ❤️ by Poojan Patel · Final Year Project · Ahmedabad Institute of Technology · GTU 2026*

 </div>